t4nello/McSwarm/README.md

 - Portainer
 - Portainer Agent

-Minecraft server is based on the JDK 21 image

 ## Prerequisites

 To propelly setup the swarm cluster you have to install docker engine accoring to the instructions on https://docs.docker.com/engine/install/, afer installation follow the steps on https://docs.docker.com/engine/install/linux-postinstall/ .